Xatpy/stick-to-gif/docs/testing-plan.md

 - unreadable/truncated input surfaces an error rather than hanging.
 - export throws on frame-count mismatch.
 - successful GIF export returns a non-empty blob.

+These media error-path checks are now implemented in a minimal form.

 ## What We Are Explicitly Not Testing Yet